How Blues Can Help Us - An overview

 Student Band Jam - Practice playing together

 Students who’ve begun to play a musical instrument can learn to play a 12-bar blues and other common music patterns together in an ensemble.
 The 1-4-5 blues progression comes from the same chords that make up European classical music.
 When you learn a blues pattern, it's easier to understand basic music concepts.
 Professional musicians will be on hand to coach and encourage the students.

 Children today are overstimulated and many have problems focusing, as media, technology, and peer pressure compete for their attention.
 At the same time, American child obesity has reached epidemic proportions across every income level and community.
 Youth need help to get in touch with their bodies, their feelings and their heritage.

 The music that kids listen to is too often becoming the most influential force in their lives.
 CSB approaches music, movement and exercise with a fresh perspective and no judgement.
 A noncompetitive classroom environment leaves each child free to focus on their own goals.
-We help the children explore how they can use music and sound to empower and invigorate their body and mind.
 We provide a safe opportunity for youngsters to exercise, build community and move toward more civility and less isolation.
 We help children interact positively with each other, and help them form wellness practices they can carry into their adult lives.

 Training for Teachers

 CSB's training workshops for adults create a safe space for stressed-out teachers to reconnect with their own experiences and feelings.
 After CSB's session at the Chicago area 2011 Tutor Mentor conference, one teacher-mentor wrote: "I'm always focused on lesson plans.
 I forget how powerful music and movement are.
 I'm amazed that blues music has so much more depth than I gave it credit for."